oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-enforce-comments-with-check-ins/rule.md

 ![ Now you have the Changeset Comments Policy applied to your Team Project](15-07-2014 10-42-56 AM.png)

-Now the next time someone checks-in some code, they are forced to enter a comment.
+​Now the next time someone checks-in some code, they are forced to enter a comment.